-Tune in August 1 at 11 am Eastern (10 am Central – 9 am Mountain – 8 am Pacific) as advocates around the country raise awareness of the power and need for increased lung cancer research.
+On August 1 from 11 am Eastern (10 am Central – 9 am Mountain – 8 am Pacific) advocates around the country raised awareness of the power and need for increased lung cancer research.
 The takeover will feature live interviews and demonstrations on:

 - LCFA’s Facebook page: Witness how research is the key to #livingwithlungcancer in these amazing stories from lung cancer patients.

 - LCFA’s Twitter handle will feature great conversations with LCFA’s own Young Investigators who are “living with lung cancer” in a different way.
 Learn what they have to say about how lung cancer research’s effect on patients living with lung cancer changed in the past five or 10 years.

 - LCFA’s Instagram page will feature inspiring photos show what #livingwithlungcancer looks like.
 Share your images and use the hashtag #livingwithlungcancer to appear on the WLCD event wall.

 View the Event Schedule to learn more about today’s guests.

 A Day to Magnify the Need for More Lung Cancer Research Funding

 Good news: New research, diagnosis, and treatment breakthroughs in the last 10 years have brought new hope to patients and their families.